 Any organisation fostering this more enlightened awareness of ‘what good project leadership does and does not look like’ creates an environment where teams want and are empowered to give of their best.

 For the project leader, moving from directing to coaching; leading as followers would be led; implies understanding of diverse needs and styles of learning.
 It requires a capacity to be open; ensuring both team and stakeholder engagements are moderated and influenced by others needs.

 This, in turn, requires the skills of a coach; the ability to listen to the other – seeking not difference, but ‘common ground’.
 It is the bedrock supporting rapport on which collaboration is founded.
 This path to rapport, and the collaboration it enables, replaces the worn-out rut-to-nowhere of ‘telling’.
 It is the royal road from ‘me’ to ‘we’ in developing effective project leadership skills

 ‘Why’ project leadership skills today must relinquish command and control in favour of true collaboration is now apparent.
-But, with what both Sir John Whitmore and Stephen Covey called the necessary shift from ‘Independence’ to ‘Inter-dependence’*, the disposition and orientation of the project leader comes under scrutiny and my next blog will focus on this.
+But, with what both Sir John Whitmore and Stephen Covey called the necessary shift from ‘Independence’ to ‘Inter-dependence’*, the disposition and orientation of the project leader comes under scrutiny.

 * Covey, S R (2015) The 7 Habits of Highly Effective People.

 Whitmore, Sir John (2017) Coaching for Performance The principles of coaching and leadership.
 5th edition